Legonzaur/Linux-Windows-scripts/Linux/Automatic Gameplay Recording/README.md

 **Current features** : Records the entire display while a game is launched

-Currently, it records everything to a file, but it should be very easy to tweaks these scripts a bit to allow for a replay feature to be created.
+Currently, it records everything to a file, but it should be very easy to tweaks these scripts a bit to allow for a replay feature akin to Shadowplay to be created.
 ## Installation
 ### Requirements
 * Archlinux